vasumahesh1/scaledjs/README.md

 * `default` - boolean - Optional

 	Mark one Layer as Default.
-Currently not being used.
+Important as the layer with `default:true` has to be the **first** in layer domination array

 #### ScaledGen.addStartingCondition(conditionData)